 - Your guests will not come for you again

-One thing that most people don’t realize, is that in the nightlife industry, your word is your bond.
+Generally, in the nightlife industry, your word is your bond.
 There are few written agreements, even with the people you work for.
-People just trust you to come through with what you say you will.
+People just trust you to honor your promises, until they can’t.

-However, when you are just starting out in promoting you will be looking for quantity at first.
+When you are just starting your promoting career, you will focus on quantity.
 But at some point, quality will become more important.

-When networking, you should always make as many connections as possible.
-But your efforts will be best spent towards meeting groups of working professionals, celebrities, musicians, and people with high-value networks.
-Basically, the type of guests that clubs will always value.
+When networking, your efforts will be best spent towards meeting groups of working professionals, celebrities, musicians, and people with high-value networks.
+These are the type of guests that clubs typically value.

-Just like how rich people do, be strategic when networking and look for the right people to build connections with.
-That’s going to be your fastest way to the top.
+So, be strategic when networking and look for the right people to build connections with.
+That’s going to be your fastest way to the top – like any other business.

 Network With Your Peers

-Here’s a big expert tip that many promoters never learn or take the effort to do:
+Here’s a big expert tip that many promoters never learn:

 “Always network with the people who work at the venue!”

-Building relationships is key to growth in the nightlife business, just like any other.
+Building relationships is key to growth in the nightlife business.

-Many promoters go wrong, by not drilling down and focusing on specific audiences.
-For example, if you intend to be an image promoter, you should regularly build connections with groups of young fashion-forward guests who love to party and similar circles since that is the demographic that most popular clubs want.
+Many promoters go wrong, by not focusing on the right audiences.
+For example, if you intend to be an image promoter, you should build connections with young fashion-forward crowds.

-Guests will feel more comfortable working with a promoter that they can vibe with and enjoy being around.
-And for you, this is where you have to be a chameleon of sorts, and know how to speak to and connect with different audiences.
+Nevertheless, you will always get the best results if you focus on audiences that you resonate with.
+Guests feel more comfortable with a promoter that they can vibe with.
+This is where you have to be a chameleon of sorts, and learn to connect with different audiences.

 Segment Your Audiences